thoughtbot/apprenticeship/markdown/onboarding-packet.md

 You should expect this to be a mentally intense period of your life where you are learning a great deal.
 Hard work pays off.

-## Weekly Apprentice Retrospective

-Every Friday you'll meet with the other apprentices and Gabe via Google Hangout.
-We discuss how it's going and you get to meet and talk to other apprentices.
-It's a low-pressure way to check in each week.

 ## Breakable Toy